-• By February 1, the Dean of the School must inform all those eligible for promotion review in the coming fall term (i.e., all full-time faculty who meet the requirements as noted above, or as stated in their contract, must be notified each year) that if they intend to apply for promotion, they must submit a current curriculum vitae to the Office of the Provost, the Dean of the School, and to their department Chairs by March 1 along with a list of six external reviewers as defined above.
+- By February 1 - The Associate Provost must inform all faculty who are eligible for promotion review in the coming fall term (i.e., all full-time faculty who meet the requirements as noted above, or as stated in their contract, must be notified each year) and their department chairs. - By March 1 - \circ Faculty who plan to apply for promotion must notify the Associate Provost of their intentions. - The Associate Provost creates a OneDrive dossier folder for each candidate who is eligible to apply for promotion. - The candidate uploads a current curriculum vitae to their OneDrive dossier folder.
 If a curriculum vitae is not submitted, the faculty member is not considered for promotion.
-After consultation with the Dean of the School, the faculty member may postpone an application for promotion.

-- A tenure-track assistant professor is evaluated for promotion to associate professor normally as part of a tenure review.
-Under some circumstances, however, an application for tenure may be separated from an application for promotion to associate professor. - Before the end of their probationary period, a tenure-track assistant professor may apply for promotion to associate professor without applying for tenure.
-Candidates may withdraw from this review without change in contract or tenure status. - A non-tenure-track assistant professor may apply for promotion to associate professor.
+After consultation with the Dean of the School, the faculty member may postpone an application for promotion. - By April 1 - The candidate, after consultation with their department Chair and Dean of the School, uploads to the Scholarship Materials folder within their OneDrive dossier folder a completed External Reviewers' Information form that contains the names of six external reviewers as defined above. - A tenure-track Assistant Professor is evaluated for promotion to Associate Professor normally as part of a tenure review.
+Under some circumstances, however, an application for tenure may be separated from an application for promotion to Associate Professor. - Before the end of their probationary period, a tenure-track Assistant Professor may apply for promotion to Associate Professor without applying for tenure.
+Candidates may withdraw from this review without change in contract or tenure status. - A non-tenure-track Assistant Professor may apply for promotion to Associate Professor.
 The granting or denying of promotion does not change his or her non-tenure-track status.
 Candidates for promotion may without prejudice withdraw their application after learning the results of the review by the Rank & Tenure Committee. - The final approval of promotion recommendations is made by the President of the College.

-Date Action Recipient

-February 1 Dean of the School informs faculty Eligible faculty

-eligible for applying for tenure and/or

-promotion and the Chairs of their

-departments

-March 1 Candidate submits curriculum vitae and Dean of the School & Department

-names of six external reviewers Chair

-April 1 Candidate submits scholarly/creative Dean of the School

-works to be reviewed

-June 15 Candidate submits scholarship, teaching, Department Chair

-and service materials

-August 1 Department Chair or designee submits Provost, Dean of the School, and

-department letter candidate

-August 15 Candidate submits final application Office of the Provost

-dossier
+Date Action Recipient February 1 Associate Provost informs faculty eligible Eligible Faculty for applying for tenure and/or promotion and the Chairs of their departments March 1 Candidate provides curriculum vitae and Dean of the School and Department names of six external reviewers Chair April 1 Candidate provides completed External Associate Provost, Dean of the Reviewers' Information form School, and Department Chair April 15 Outreach to recruit three external Associate Provost reviewers May 1 Candidate provides scholarly/creative Associate Provost works to be reviewed June 15 Candidate provides statement, curriculum Department Chair vitae, and all teaching, scholarship, and service materials August 1 Department Chair or designee provides Dean of the School & Candidate department letter August 15 Candidate provides response to the Office of the Provost and Rank & departmental letter, if desired, and/or Tenure Committee provides final application dossier